johannkm/chrome-ext-notes/INSTRUCTIONS.md

 textarea.value = getNotes();
 ```

-And inside the click function for the save button, change `alert('todo: save')` to:
+And inside the click function for the save button, change `console.log('todo: save')` to:
 ```javascript
 saveNotes( textarea.value );
 ```